Predicting Biomedical Interactions with Probabilistic Model Selection for Graph Neural Networks: Results and discussion

 \subsection{Datasets}

-For experimental evaluation, we consider four publicly-available biological network datasets: (a) \textbf{BioSNAP-DTI}: Drug Target interaction network with 15,139 drug-target interactions between 5,018 drugs and 2,325 proteins, (b) \textbf{BioSNAP-DDI}: Drug-Drug interactions with 48,514 drug-drug interactions between 1,514 drugs extracted from drug labels and biomedical literature, (c) \textbf{HuRI-PPI}: HI-III human PPI network contains 5,604 proteins and 23,322 interactions generated by multiple orthogonal high-throughput yeast two-hybrid screens. and (d) \textbf{DisGeNET-GDI}: gene-disease network with 81,746 interactions between 9,413 genes and 10,370 diseases curated from GWAS studies, animal models, and scientific literature.
-For all interaction datasets, we represent the interactions as binary adjacency matrix $\mathbf{A}$ with $0$ representing the absence of interactions and $1$ representing the presence of interactions.
+For experimental evaluation, we consider four publicly-available biological network datasets: (a) \textbf{BioSNAP-DTI}: Drug Target Interaction network with 15,139 drug-target interactions between 5,018 drugs and 2,325 proteins, (b) \textbf{BioSNAP-DDI}: Drug-Drug Interactions with 48,514 drug-drug interactions between 1,514 drugs extracted from drug labels and biomedical literature, (c) \textbf{HuRI-PPI}: HI-III human PPI network contains 5,604 proteins and 23,322 interactions generated by multiple orthogonal high-throughput yeast two-hybrid screens. and (d) \textbf{DisGeNET-GDI}: gene-disease network with 81,746 interactions between 9,413 genes and 10,370 diseases curated from GWAS studies, animal models, and scientific literature.
+For all interaction datasets, we represent the interactions as binary adjacency matrix $\mathbf{A}$ with $0$ representing the absence of an interaction and $1$ representing the presence of an interaction between two entities in a network.
+We perform a random split of interactions within a biological network, partitioning them into train/validation/test sets following a ratio of $7:1:2$.
+For each set, we acquire pairs of nodes that exhibit interactions between them (positive pairs) from the adjacency matrix $\mathbf{A}$.
+In order to form a balanced dataset, we randomly select an equal number of node pairs with no interactions (negative pairs).